Arpit9215/Task-2/Mini test 2.md

 - They are of 2 types
     - Analog
     - Digital
-    -

 ### Analog Hearing Aid

-1)In this type of Hearing Aid we have to design the Aid according to the environment ( silent or noisy )
+a) In this type of Hearing Aid we have to design the Aid according to the environment ( silent or noisy ).

+b) As for the silent one we have to program the Hearing Aid to Amplify the sound much more compared to noisy environment due to their difference of pitch of the sound .

+c) Where as for the noisy environment we have to Amplify the sound but not much to avoid the extreme noise .

+### Digital Hearing Aid

+a) In this type of Hearing Aid the sound signal is converted into a digital form (binary form ).

+b) As the data is stored in digital form , it does not need to make different kind of hearing aid for different environments , as we can program the amplifier according to the information collected from the sound and henec receieve the sound at an optimal sound .

+Hence , Digital Hearing Aid are more prefered over Analog Hearing Aid due to their smart nature to amplify the sound according to the environment .